Works in Progress

-“Kath, did you hear me?”
-He asked urgently.
+He turned in his desk chair.
+“Kath, did you hear me?” he asked urgently.

+She stared at him blankly.
 “Yes, sorry.
 I’m gonna take a quick shower.
-Do you think I have time?”
-She asked numbly.
+Do you think I have time?” she asked.

 “Yeah, but hurry.
 I want to load as much as we can in both cars.
-We have some boxes in the garage, I’ll grab them while you get ready.”
+We have boxes of family heirlooms in the garage, I’ll grab them while you get ready.”

-“Gale force winds fuel the fire’s spread as firefighters from all across the United States come to our aid, battling the blazes.
-Scorched hills and trees line the highways and byways, evidence of fires contained.
-But, acres upon acres of smoldering and scarred land from Washington to Mexico burn with no end in sight.
-Whole communities are forced to evacuate the infernos threaten entire cities.”
+“Gale force winds fuel the fire’s spread as firefighters from all across the country come to our aid, battling the blazes.
+Scorched hills and treelines on the highways and byways, of our great state, are evidence of some fires contained.
+But, acres upon acres of smoldering and scarred land from Washington to Mexico continue to burn with no end in sight.
+Whole communities are forced to evacuate as the infernos threaten entire cities.”

 In a mere two hours, the cars were full.
-Laptops, family photos, rare books, favorite collectible items, a few instruments, and Kathleen’s original music were among the precious few boxes.
+Clothes, laptops, family photos, rare books, favorite collectible items, a few instruments, and Kathleen’s original music were among the precious few boxes.
 For the next hour, they raced through the house, taking photos of everything they could.

 “So many boxes in the rafters.
-We don’t have time.
-The sirens—” Alan said.
+There’s no time.
+The sirens—” Alan said, his face ashen.

 Alan turned on the walkie-talkies and handed one to Kathleen.
 “Listen up, I don’t want to lose you.”

-They got in the cars and weaved their way through the horrible traffic.
+They got into their cars and weaved their way through the horrible traffic.
 Friends, opening their home to them, waited fifty miles north.

-Kathleen looked in the rear-view mirror as tears slid down her face.
+The rear-view mirror confirmed Kathleen’s worst nightmare.
 A wall of flames followed in their wake, burning, one by one, every home on their street.

-They’re crouching outside the door, calling you, “Let us in.”
+Scratching outside the door, like your favorite dog, they call to you, “Let us in.”

 You love them and hate them at the same time.
-You want to; the desire is strong.
-The fun, the excitement, the thrill calls you.
-But, you know the guilt, the anguish, the self-loathing that will be a result.
-It would be best if you did something else to get your mind off of the scratching at the door, the niggling at the senses, the whispered enticements.
+You want to; the desire is there.
+The fun, the excitement, the thrill calls.
+But you know the guilt, the anguish, the self-loathing that results.
+It would be best if you did something else to get your mind off of the luring scratching at the door, the niggling at the senses, the whispered enticements.

-You walk to the door and stare at it, listening, wavering.
+Before you know it, you’re at the door and staring at the dingy white paint, listening, wavering.
 Turning, you sit with your back against it.
+The pull is strong.

 “Come on, let us in.
 You know you want to.”

-You get up and put your hand to the knob.
+The desire feels like it’s consuming you.
+You get up and put your hand on the knob.

 “No, don’t read it!
-Come and play,” urgently, they call out.
-“Don’t listen to him.”
+You want to play,” urgently, they call out.
+“Don’t listen to him.
+You need us.”

 You walk to the table and pick up the book.
 You know where to find it—near the beginning.

 “Did he really say that?
-Come on, come with us.”
+Come with us,” they say in persuasive tones.